rtavenar/hdr/content/parts/01/dtw/dtw_da.md

     name: python3
 ---

-# DTW alignment as an adaptive resampling strategy
+# DTW Alignment as an Adaptive Resampling Strategy

 <!-- #region {"tags": ["popout"]} -->
-**Note.** This work was a part of Rémi Dupas' PhD thesis (in Environment Sciences).
+**Note.** This work is a part of Rémi Dupas' PhD thesis (in Environment Sciences).
-I was not involved in Rémi's PhD supervision.
+I was not directly involved in the supervision of Rémi's PhD thesis.
 <!-- #endregion -->

-In this section, we present a method that uses Dynamic Time Warping (DTW) on multimodal data.
+In this section, we present a method that uses Dynamic Time Warping (DTW) on multimodal time series, \emph{i.e.} time series that are made of several features recorded over time.
-The method relies on the assumption that one of the modalities at stake (called reference modality in the following) can be used as a reference to (temporally) realign other modalities {% cite dupas:halshs-01228397 %}.
+The method relies on the assumption that one of the considered modalities (called reference modality in the following) can be used as a reference to (temporally) realign other modalities {% cite dupas:halshs-01228397 %}.
 It has been used in the context of hydrological measurements to align pollutant